 Hazardous Materials in Phoenix

-The Special Hazards other responsibilities include new construction plan review of above ground storage tanks, inspection of pressure vessels and hazardous materials processing equipment such as piping, reactors, chemical mixing equipment, pressure relief devices and spray booths.
+The High Hazards other responsibilities include new construction plan review of above ground storage tanks, inspection of pressure vessels and hazardous materials processing equipment such as piping, reactors, chemical mixing equipment, pressure relief devices and spray booths.

 Forms & Information

 Hazardous Material Application

 HMIS Excel Spreadsheet - this can be used instead of the Word document in the hazardous material application.